Lupo-Grigio/DragonCostume/README.md

 # DragonCostume
 Repository for all code and designs used in my massive dragon head and costume /Dragon Head
+  -/Lights
-  -/Lights Internal LED strips
+    Internal LED strips
     Running WLED on an esp32 to power the primary LED Light Strips within the head (Fork minimal changes) (Dev environment is Platform.io in VSCode)
+    The strip "Map" or definitions are created from a google sheets spreadsheet, The regions are created using several pivot tables

+    -/WoWki Simulations
-    Several test FASTLED simulations of the head strips coded up in WoKwi - no production code
+      Several test FASTLED simulations of the head strips coded up in WoKwi - no production code makes a convient(Where is my spell checker?) way to simulate the LED strips.

   -/Eyes Controllable Animated Eyes
     Animated Eyes powered by an Adafruit Monster M4sk with custom code (fork) (Dev environment is both Arduino and Platform.io)